Euro 2022 last eight - who needs what to qualify?

 England became the first team to qualify for the Euro 2022 quarter-finals with an astonishing 8-0 win against Norway on Monday.

-The Lionesses have since been joined by eight-time winners Germany and in-form France, but who else is likely to reach the knockout stages?
+The Lionesses have since been joined by Germany, Spain, France, Austria, Sweden and the Netherlands but who else is likely to reach the knockout stages?

 BBC Sport guides you through the permutations.